xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 The itsm is integrated with the ticket management system & will be described using the itil way.

-When installing, iTop proposes two ways to implement it: to deliver services to departments or to other companies.
+When installing, itop proposes two ways to implement it: to deliver services to departments or to other companies; saw at the end of the [presentation](#presentation).

-The itsm provides two types of tickets: `Users requests` & `Incidents`.
+The itsm provides two types of tickets for end users: `Users requests` & `Incidents`.

 Mandatory objects are needed to use them: `Services`, `Contracts` & `SLAs`.